needle-mirror/com.unity.adaptiveperformance.samsung.android/Documentation~/index.md

 ## Device support

-This version of the Adaptive Performance Samsung (Android package) is compatible with Unity Editor versions 2019 LTS and later (2020.2 and later recommended).
+This version of the Adaptive Performance Samsung (Android package) is compatible with Unity Editor versions 2021.2 and later.

-Adaptive Performance Samsung (Android) currently supports the following Samsung devices running Android 10:
+Adaptive Performance Samsung (Android) currently supports the following Samsung devices running Android 10+:

 * All old and new Samsung Galaxy models

 It supports those devices with Samsung GameSDK 3.2+.

-[Variable Refresh Rate](vrr.md) is currently only supported on Galaxy S20.
+[Variable Refresh Rate](vrr.md) is currently only supported on Galaxy S20, N20, S21.
+Boost Mode and Cluster Info is currently only supported on Samsung GameSDK 3.5+

 ## Samsung GameSDK